harshdp11/learn-node/README.md

 # REST APIs for reading and writing feedbacks

+We want to read and write feedbacks using rest api.
+To this we go to the feedback.js file and create a middleware for a new route '/api'(localhost:3000/feedback/api)

 # Server files explained

 - server.js : contains the code that is rendered to localhost:300